-In order to maintain confidentiality when providing information about student offenses to counselors and teachers of classes/programs to which a student is assigned, the principal or designee shall send the staff member a written notification that one of his/her students has committed an offense that requires his/her review of a student's file in the school office.
+In order to maintain confidentiality when providing information about student offenses to a counselor or teacher, the principal or designee shall send the staff member a written notification that a student has committed an offense that requires review of a student's file in the school office.
 This notice shall not name or otherwise identify the student.
-The staff member shall be asked to initial the notification and return it to the principal or designee.
-He/she shall also initial the student's file when reviewing it in the school office.
+The staff member shall initial the notification and shall also initial the student's file when reviewing it in the school office.